 As always, with a new year comes new trends in the world of retail and ecommerce.

-From innovative retail technologies to surprising new sales channels, here are eight of the top innovative retail trends to keep an eye on in 2021.
+From innovative retail technologies to surprising new sales channels, here are the top innovative retail trends to keep an eye on in 2021.

 Retail Trend #1: Social Commerce